jazzy1331/cse1222GradingScripts/File Compilation Checker/README.md

 ## Understanding the Output

-Every file processed is separated by a horizonatal line.
+Every file processed is separated by a horizontal line.
 Every file that compiles successfully will have no extra output messages.
-Files that return output when compiled using g++ will display it below the "processing" line and above the the horizontal line divider.
+Files that return output when compiled using g++ will display it below the "processing" line and above the horizontal line divider.

+## Requirements
+* All files must be in a folder called "submissions".
+* Must have g++ compiler.

 ## Use Case